alistaire47/passport/README.md

 License
 -------

 `passport` is licenced as open-source software under [GPL-3](https://www.gnu.org/licenses/gpl.html).
+Unicode CLDR data is licensed according to [its own license](https://github.com/unicode-cldr/cldr-json/blob/master/LICENSE), a copy of which is included.